leebaird/discover/README.md

 # Troubleshooting

-Some users report being unable to use any options except for options 3, 4, and 5.
+Some users have reported being unable to use any options except for 3, 4, and 5.
 Nothing happens when choosing other options (1, 2, 6, etc.).

 ## Always run Discover as root.

 ```
-cd /opt/discover
+cd /opt/discover/
 sudo ./discover.sh
 ```